 Approve or reject profile job results.
 The compliance officer reviews the results and approves or rejects the column assignments to the data domains.

 Verify all sensitive fields are masked.
 The compliance officer reviews reports that describe what source data is masked in the project.

 Create a plan to run data subset and data masking.
 The project developer creates one plan to run the data masking and subset operations in a workflow.
 The project developer adds the entities and groups to the plan to define which data to copy to the subset database.
 The project developer adds the Employee_Stock policy to the plan to define how to mask the data.
 When the project developer runs a workflow from the plan, the PowerCenter Integration Service runs the workflow and loads the masked data into the subset database.

 The compliance officer validates the results in the subset database.

-Create a plan to move the masked data subset to the test data warehouse.
+Create a plan to move the masked data subset to the test data mart.
 The project developer creates a plan with the subset database as the source connection and the test data warehouse as the target connection.
-When the project developer runs a workflow from the plan, the PowerCenter Integration Service runs the workflow and loads the masked data as a data set in the test data warehouse.
+When the project developer runs a workflow from the plan, the PowerCenter Integration Service runs the workflow and loads the masked data as a data set in the test data mart.

 Reset a data set from the test data mart.
 The project developer runs a reset operation on the data set to restore the original test data to the required connection.
 When the reset operation runs, the PowerCenter Integration Service runs the workflow and loads the data set from the test data mart to the target connection.